translate/translate/docs/commands/pofilter_tests.rst

 spellcheck
 ----------

-checks for words that don't pass a spell-check
+Checks for words that don't pass a spell-check

 This test will check for misspelled words in your translation.
 The test first checks for misspelled words in the original (usually English) text, and adds